aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 description: "Aspose.Words enables you to create a blank document or to load it from a file or stream.
 This is useful for almost any task performed using Aspose.Words."
 ---

 Almost any task that you want to perform with Aspose.Words involves loading a document.
 The Document class represents a document loaded into memory.
-The document has several overloaded constructors allowing you to create a blank document or to load it from a file or stream.
+The document has a few overloaded constructors allowing you to create a blank document or to load it from a file or stream.
 The document can be loaded in any load format supported by Aspose.Words.
 For the list of all supported load formats, see the [LoadFormat](https://apireference.aspose.com/words/java/com.aspose.words/LoadFormat) enumeration.

 ## Create a New Document